mienaikoe/ziyu/Lore/Notes.md

 - Make Kip incredulous and fearful of what he saw in his dreams - unable to separate reality from dream, until Casra gives him the antidote.

+- Kip's supressed desires thing comes out of nowhere.
+Introduce this earlier in the book.

 - Kip should be untrusting of Casra at first.
 Why didn't they tell him what to expect if they had been there?
   - There wasn't time?
 Kip is worthless unless Lissa knows his worth - Kip is a lure?